Admission of Prior Bad Acts at Trial

 - The court should decide that the evidence is more important to the consequential issue or fact then it is prejudicial to the person.
 The court should consider if there are other means of proof other than to use this evidence.

-It is also important to note that there is no presumption that the prior bad acts should be excluded and the general denial of the charges does not automatically prevent the introduction of prior bad acts evidence.
+It is also important to note that there is no presumption that the prior bad acts should be excluded.
+The general denial of the charges does not automatically prevent the introduction of prior bad acts evidence.
 Lastly, the trial court does not have a higher standard in deciding relevancy, or if the evidence is more prejudicial than it is important to the facts and issues.

 Prior Bad Acts Rule MRE 404(b) is Complicated To Interpret and Understand

 MRE 404(b) and the Michigan statutes that have adopted it in some fashion have hundreds of court opinions interpreting them and applying them to individual fact patterns.
-It is difficult for an attorney that does not do trial work to fully understand the inner workings of MRE 404(b) and prior bad acts, and frankly, their last contact with the rule was probably law school evidence class or the Bar Examination.
-This is why it is important that when you are facing a trial that you have an attorney that specializes in trial work and the courtroom is their second home.
+It is difficult for an attorney that does not do trial work to fully understand the inner workings of MRE 404(b) and prior bad acts.
+Frankly, their last contact with the rule was probably law school evidence class or the Bar Examination.
+This is why it is important that you have an attorney specializing in trial work when you are facing a trial, and the courtroom is their second home.

 The Trial Attorneys at LEWIS & DICKSTEIN, P.L.L.C.
 Can Help You.